Conemaugh Health System- Psychology Internship

 - Faculty facilitating intern transition from the role of student to that of professional psychologist

-Conemaugh Health System is committed to preparing psychologists for ethical practice in clinical application of psychology with a particular emphasis on professional practice in an interdisciplinary setting.
+Conemaugh Health System is committed to preparing psychologists for ethical practice in clinical application of psychology with a particular emphasis on professional practice in an interdisciplinary healthcare setting.
 Upon completion of the internship, interns are prepared to assume an entry level doctoral psychology position across the lifespan in multiple care settings (i.e. medical, inpatient, outpatient and behavioral health care settings).

 Questions related to the program’s accreditation status should be directed to the Commission on Accreditation:

 Office of Program Consultation and Accreditation

 Conemaugh Health System's Psychology Internship experience involves training which extends generalist training to include APA core competencies in primary care psychology and behavioral medicine.

 - Integrates training plan with intern's overall graduate/professional school training plan